 - Add the onion, carrot, celery, bay leaves, garlic, celery flakes, parsley sprigs, and the freshly ground black pepper.

 - Cover and cook on LOW for 5 1/2 to 6 1/2 hours.
-Mine were quite soft after 6 hours, but the age of the beans, the hardness of your water, etc., can make a difference.
+The beans pictured were quite soft after 6 hours, but the age of the beans, the hardness of your water, etc., can make a difference.

 - Add salt, to taste.

-- Serve the beans over rice, in salads, in chilis and stews, in soups, or mash them to use in dips or as a spread for crostini.
+- Serve the beans over rice, in salads, in chilis and stews, in soups, or mash them to use in dips or as a spread for crostini appetizers.
 They are perfect for use in any recipe that calls for canned great northern beans.

 - Store leftovers in the refrigerator for up to 4 to 5 days or freeze them (see below).